Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 For the JOIN request you need to give time to receive the confirmation message, I put 15s to receive this confirmation in my code.

+In this example I send message every 1000 seconds.